Potatoes

 Every time she heard such things, she would make excuses, like her husband was dying from an illness or something else.
 But such excuses failed to win sympathy of the hard-hearted citizens of Pyongyang.

-They were the poorest even among outside Chilseongmun Gate.
-Among them, those with good earning were the people who returned home with one won seventy or eighty jeon** in cash, even though consisted of only five ri*** coins in a day.
+They were the poorest even among those outside Chilseongmun Gate.
+Those with good earnings were the people who returned home with one won and seventy or eighty jeon** in cash, even though their entire earnings were made up of five ri*** coins.

-The extreme cases, some who went out at night to earn money and returned with four hundred won the same night and started selling cigarettes business with that money.
+In extreme cases, some who went out at night to earn money and returned with four hundred won the same night started a business selling cigarettes with that money.

 Boknyeo was nineteen years old.
 She had quite a cute face.
 She could have earned fifty or sixty jeon a day by following the example of the village women, visiting the homes of wealthy people.
 But having grown up in a scholar's household, she couldn't do that.
 They still lived in poverty.
 Starvation was common.

 **jeon: the old currency of Joseon.
-100jeon equals to 1won
+One hundred jeon equals to 1won

 The pine grove at Gijamyo**** was teeming with pine caterpillars.
-At that time, the Pyongyang city hired women from the slums outside Chilseongmun Gate as laborers to catch the pine caterpillars to offer them job opportunity as a benefit.
+At that time, the city of Pyongyang hired women from the slums outside Chilseongmun Gate as laborers to catch the pine caterpillars to offer them a job opportunity as a benefit.

 All the slum women applied, but only about fifty were chosen.
 Boknyeo was one of them.

 Boknyeo diligently hunted pine caterpillars.
-She climbed up a ladder to a pine tree, picked up pine caterpillars with tongs, trapped them into chemical without a break, and her container soon filled up with caterpillars.
-Thirty-two jeon of daily wage came into her hands.
+She climbed up a ladder to a pine tree, picked up pine caterpillars with tongs, and trapped them into chemical-filled containers without a break.
+Her container soon filled up with caterpillars.
+A wage of thirty-two jeon per day came into her hands.

 However, over the course of five or six days, she noticed a strange phenomenon.
-It was this: the young women of the slums, a dozen of them never caught caterpillars, instead just chatted, laughed, and played around down on the ground.
-Furthermore, these slum women were paid eight jeon more for their idle labor than for the working ones.
-Although there was only one supervisor, he not only connived their play, but sometimes even joined in the fun.
+Among the young women of the slums, a dozen of them never caught caterpillars, and instead just chatted, laughed, and played around down on the ground.
+Furthermore, these slum women were paid eight jeon more for their idle labor than the hard-working ones.
+Although there was only one supervisor, he not only didn't stop their play, but sometimes even joined in the fun.

 One day, it was lunchtime.
 Boknyeo came down from the tree, ate lunch, and was about to climb back up, when the foreman came looking for her.